SEO/SMO – Search Engine & Social Media Optimization

 Some SEO Tips…

-3. The Important Keywords Go First – Make sure to craft your description so that the important keywords fall first in order.
+3. The Important Keywords Go First – Make sure to craft your description so that the most important keywords fall first in order.
 You may have to put on your writing cap for this one.

 Drop us a line at Web Services if you have questions or would like to go over the search engine visibility of your site.